rijusougata13/docs-clone/README.md

-# Mercor Google Docs Clone
+#  Google Docs Clone

-Mercor Google Docs Clone is an open-source web application that aims to provide a collaborative document editing experience similar to Google Docs.
+ Google Docs Clone is an open-source web application that aims to provide a collaborative document editing experience similar to Google Docs.
 This project serves as a starting point for building your own collaborative document editing platform.

 ## Features